 Designer dogs are fast taking the dog world by storm.
 Trained breeders are now cross breeding to make the cutest and most adorable dogs there have ever been.
 The Pomsky, is one of them.
-The product of a Pomeranian father and Siberian Husky mother, the Pomsky is one of the charming dogs you will ever lay your eyes on.
+The product of a Pomeranian father and Siberian Husky mother, the Pomsky is one of the most charming dogs you will ever lay your eyes on.

 He takes his father’s size but his mother’s looks, although this is not true for all puppies.
 In one litter you may have none of the puppies looking like the other, but they are still as cute.
-The reason why they Pomeranian is the father is because the breeders did not want to risk the smaller dog carrying pups that may be too big for her womb, if the Husky was to be the sire.
+The reason why the Pomeranian is the father is because the breeders did not want to risk the smaller dog carrying pups that may be too big for her womb, if the Husky was to be the sire.

 History of the Pomsky

 The Pomsky has been in existence for roughly 20 years and can thus be said to be a very recent breed.
 That however has not stopped people from going crazy for them.
 They are the complete package, able to be both watchdog and companion.
 They are fierce as they are gentle.
 They are very alert and are known to enjoy barking a lot.

 Pomskies are small and adorable with long fuzzy coats, pointed ears, long muzzles and a coiled tail.
 They get the later genes from both parents.
 They can weigh anything between 20 to 30 pounds an can be 28 to 30 cm high which is equivalent to about 12 inches.

 When it comes to color, they vary greatly.
 They can be anything from grey, black, brown, mixed or spotted.
 They also have different eye colors from blue, black, brown and sometimes different eye color for each individual eye.